mozman/ezdxf/docs/source/tools/fonts.rst

 Fonts
 =====

-.. module:: ezdxf.tools.fonts
+.. module:: ezdxf.fonts.fonts

-The module :mod:`ezdxf.tools.fonts` manages the internal usage of fonts and has no relation how the DXF formats manages text styles.
+The module :mod:`ezdxf.fonts.fonts` manages the internal usage of fonts and has no relation how the DXF formats manages text styles.

 .. seealso::